- Chipotle vs. McDonald’s nutrition

 Their corn used to make chips and taco shells is not organic.

-4. Their veggies may be blanched
+4. Their veggies are often blanched

 After the E. Coli disasters, Chipotle decided to make their food safer by adapting new cooking methods.